TrishWH/TrishWH/README.md

 - 👋 Hi, I’m @TrishWH
 - 👀 I’m interested in ... expanding my technical knowledge
 - 🌱 I’m currently learning ...
-GitHub
+AX
-- 💞️ I’m looking to collaborate on ... newbie projects
+- 💞️ I’m looking to collaborate on ... the intersection between humans and computers
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I operate two free little art galleries.
+I can turn anything into a creative adventure

 <!---
 TrishWH/TrishWH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.